bittricky/candlestick-cli/README.md

 -------------
 The candlestick-cli project is designed as a lightweight tool for identifying candlestick patterns in trading data.
 While it provides valuable insights for educational and exploratory purposes, it is not a comprehensive trading platform and lacks advanced features such as real-time data integration, algorithmic trading, or risk management utilities that are critical for competitive trading strategies.

 For serious traders, leveraging professional-grade trading tools with robust analytics, risk controls, and real-time data feeds is essential.
 The candlestick-cli tool is best used for learning and as a supplementary utility.
-Always perform due diligence and consider consulting a financial advisor before engaging in high-risk trading activities.
-If your uncomfortable with trading your own hard earned money, consider consulting a fiduciary before engaging in high-risk trading activities, a [three-fund](https://www.bogleheads.org/wiki/Three-fund_portfolio) portfolio is maybe what you're looking for instead.
+Always perform due diligence and consider consulting a [fiduciary](https://www.investopedia.com/terms/f/fiduciary.asp) before engaging in high-risk trading activities.
+If your uncomfortable with trading your own hard earned money, a [three-fund](https://www.bogleheads.org/wiki/Three-fund_portfolio) portfolio is maybe what you're looking for instead.

 #### ⚠️ Warning:
 --------------